The adrenal glands are small but potent glands that sit on top of each kidney located in the middle of the back.

 Causes of adrenal insufficiency

-The failure of the adrenal glands to produce adrenocortical hormones is the result of the body attacking itself (autoimmune disease).
+The failure of the adrenal glands to produce adrenocortical hormones results from the body attacking itself (autoimmune disease).

 For unknown reasons, your immune system sees the adrenal cortex as something strange, something to attack and destroy.